marc2332/freya/readme.md

    - Dropdown
    - and a few more
 - Keyboard and Mouse events
-- Hooks crate for text editing, animations, webcam, theming..
+- Hooks crate for text editing, animating, theming..
-- SVG and Images
-- DevTools panel (enabled via a feature)
-- Hot reload

 ### Goals 😁
 - Performant